MaastrichtU-IDS/dsri-documentation/website/docs/mpi-jobs.md

 :::warning Request access to the MPI Operator

-To be able to deploy MPI-Jobs you will need to [ask the DSRI admins](/help) to enable the MPI Operator in your project.
-It will be done quickly, once enabled you will be able to start a MPI-job in a few clicks.
+To be able to deploy MPI-Jobs you will need to [ask the DSRI admins](https://dsri.maastrichtuniversity.nl/help) to enable the MPI Operator in your project.
+Once enabled you will be able to start an MPI-job in a few clicks.

 :::

 > The MPI Operator makes it easy to run allreduce-style distributed training on Kubernetes.
 Please check out [this blog post](https://medium.com/kubeflow/introduction-to-kubeflow-mpi-operator-and-industry-adoption-296d5f2e6edc) for an introduction to MPI Operator and its industry adoption.

-## Run MPI jobs on CPU
+## Run MPI-jobs on CPU

-Checkout the [repository of the CPU benchmark](https://github.com/kubeflow/mpi-operator/tree/master/examples/v2beta1/horovod) for a complete example of an MPI job: python script, `Dockerfile`, and the job deployment YAML.
+Checkout the [repository of the CPU benchmark](https://github.com/kubeflow/mpi-operator/tree/master/examples/v2beta1/horovod) for a complete example of an MPI-job: python script, `Dockerfile`, and the job deployment YAML.

 1. Clone the repository, and go to the example folder: